iammortimer/TN-ETH-Gateway/README.md

         "disclaimer": "link to disclaimer file online",
         "min": <minimum amount>,
         "max": <maximum amount>,
-        "index-file": "name of the index.html to use, if left blank index.html will be used" },
+        "index-file": "name of the index.html to use, if left blank index.html will be used", "db-location": "directory name if the db file is not in the main directory" },
     "erc20": {
         "node": "<the eth node you want to connect to>",